prattw/SPK_grad_APP/README.md

 We appreciate you taking the time to report any issues you encounter.
 Your feedback helps us improve.

+## Mobile Application

+This repository also includes a mobile Android application (`mobile-app/`) for on-the-go grain analysis.
+The mobile app provides:

+- **Camera Integration**: Capture images directly on Android devices
+- **AI-Powered Analysis**: Uses ExecuTorch models for grain segmentation
+- **Real-time Results**: Immediate rock counting and size analysis
+- **Sieve Size Classification**: Standard US sieve size analysis and CSV export
+- **Calibration Tools**: Manual calibration for accurate real-world measurements

+### Mobile App Setup
+1. Navigate to the `mobile-app/` directory
+2. Open the project in Android Studio
+3. Build and install on your Android device or emulator
+4. Grant camera permissions when prompted
+5. Capture rock images and analyze them directly on your device

+The mobile app integrates with the core segmenteverygrain algorithms and provides a user-friendly interface for field geology work.

 ## Acknowledgements

 Thanks to Danny Stockli, Nick Howes, Kalinda Roberts, Jake Covault, Matt Malkowski, Raymond Luong, Wilson Bai, Rowan Martindale, and Sergey Fomel for discussions and/or helping with generating training data.
 Funding for this work came from the [Quantitative Clastics Laboratory industrial consortium](http://www.beg.utexas.edu/qcl) at the Bureau of Economic Geology, The University of Texas at Austin.